My brand identity design process is a series of steps that will take us from a blank slate to branding that’s a perfect fit.

 Concepts are presented in a screensharing meeting, where I explain the research and rationale behind all the decisions.
 This reveal is the fun part!
 You’ll also be emailed the presentation PDF.

 Because we’ve laid good groundwork for the project, the proposed solutions are usually right on target.
-But if needed, in the following days we’ll make small edits so it’s even more awesome.
+But if needed, in the following few days we can make small edits so it’s even more awesome.

 Last, I’ll write your brand style guide, a key part of most projects.
 In it, all the approved elements of your brand identity will be specified: strategy, logo, typography, color palette, any icons, your style of images and how to make more of them, example layouts, etc. This invaluable reference will keep you on-brand going forward.
-You and your vendors will know how to make new materials look consistent.
-You can stop reinventing the wheel every time.
+You and any other designers or vendors will know how to make new materials look consistent.

 For a typical brand identity project, allow 3-4 weeks.
-If finalized templates, packaging or marketing pieces are included, add an extra 1-4 weeks.
+If naming, finalized templates, packaging or marketing pieces are included, add an extra 1-5 weeks.